 London Heathrow Airport, Terminal 3

-We checked in at the counter, where we were eventually ushered to the front of the queue since we had a little one with us.
+At London Heathrow, we were eventually ushered to the front of the queue at the check-in counter since we had a little one with us.
 I found Garuda Indonesia’s customer service consistently efficient and pleasant throughout our journey, starting with the ground staff.
 Do note that your passport must be valid for 6 months from your departure and this will be checked at the counter.

 Heathrow’s Terminal 3 has a fantastic Family Lounge that is tucked away behind Duty Free and up an elevator – it’s about a 15-20 minute walk from the gates so do keep that in mind and allow yourself plenty of time to get to your departure gate.
 It’s definitely worth visiting to let your little one blow off steam ahead of the flight.
 You can find more details on all of Heathrow’s play areas on the airport’s Family Facilities page.